telerik/document-processing-docs/knowledge-base/table-header-row-in-pdf-processing.md

 ## Description

 [RadPdfProcessing]({%slug radpdfprocessing-overview%}) allows you to create [Tables]({%slug radpdfprocessing-editing-table%}).
 A common requirement is to have a header row for the table.
-This articles how to simulates such functionality.
+This article shows how to simulate such functionality.

 ## Solution
 Table header row can be added as a standard TableRow with bold text.